 Option two is to make your way back to Tokyo as early as possible.
 Once you arrived at the Tokyo station, you can spend a lot of time around, again, with all those shops to keep you entertained.

-Did you enjoy our comprehensive guide on how to spend 7 days in Japan?
-Do you have any suggestions on how to improve our one week in Japan itinerary?
-Please let us know in the comments section below.
+We hope you enjoyed our comprehensive guide on how to spend 7 days in Japan.
+If you have any suggestions on how to improve our one week in Japan itinerary, please let us know in the comments section below.